 10. Tools in case of problems (puncture kit, pump...)

-11. Lighting for long rides
+11. Lighting for outings that last longer

 12. Smartphone accessories

-THE BICYCLE HELMET: THE ESSENTIAL FOR YOUR SAFETY
+THE BIKE HELMET: ESSENTIAL FOR YOUR SAFETY

 POC_Adventure_Storytelling_2021_31.jpg